Meet the Critiquers

 Susan J. Zall

 Susan is the creator of Writer's Infusion.
 She holds a B.S. in Mechanical Engineering from Northeastern University and has more than 20 years of editing, curriculum development, technical training, and project management experience.
 In the working world, she is a freelance medical editor and project manager in the pharmaceutical industry.

-Her favorite books include Atlas Shrugged by Ayn Rand, The Shadow of the Wind by Carlos Ruiz Zafon, and anything by Richard North Patterson, Leonard Rosen, and YA authors Lois Duncan and Jennifer Niven.
+Her favorite books include Atlas Shrugged by Ayn Rand, The Shadow of the Wind by Carlos Ruiz Zafon, The Inhabited Woman by Gioconda Belli, and anything by Richard North Patterson, Leonard Rosen, and YA authors Lois Duncan and Jennifer Niven.